TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Miscellaneous/ODataS4hana/readme.md

 Provide 'fetch' value to the X-CSRF-Token header.
 ![Sample Response](../../../import-screenshots/ODataS4Hana/13.png)

-Provide Json Response Schema in Output Settings tab.
-Also add Response Headers parametres like: set-cookie and x-csrf-token
+In Output Settings tab: Provide Json Response Schema.
+Also add Response Headers parametres like: set-cookie (as a repetating parameter) and x-csrf-token
 ![Sample Response](../../../import-screenshots/ODataS4Hana/14.png)

 #### 2. Using Create operation of OData Modify activity

 We are inserting data into SAP S4 Hana 'A_ProductDescription' API service.
-Following is the configuration needed for OData Modify Activity using Create operation.
+Following is the configuration required for OData Modify Activity using Create operation.

-Select SAP S4 Hana connection in Settings tab of OData Modify activity.
-Select Create operation.
-By default Request Type application/json is selected.
+In Settings tab: select SAP S4 Hana connection.
+Select operation as Create.
+Request Type as application/json is selected by default.
 ![Sample Response](../../../import-screenshots/ODataS4Hana/16.png)

-Add Request Body Schema for which you want to insert data into SAP S4 Hana service.
+In Input settings tab: Add Request Body Schema for which you want to insert data into SAP S4 Hana service.
 Also add Request Headers parameter for mapping X-CSRF-Token value from OData Query activity response.
 ![Sample Response](../../../import-screenshots/ODataS4Hana/17.png)

-Provide OData URI value for which you want to insert data into SAP S4 Hana service.
+In Input tab: Provide OData URI value.
 Here we are inserting data into SAP S4 Hana API 'A_ProductDescription'.
 ![Sample Response](../../../import-screenshots/ODataS4Hana/18.png)

-Provide value for requestBody
+In Input tab: Provide new value to requestBody.
 ![Sample Response](../../../import-screenshots/ODataS4Hana/19.png)
 ![Sample Response](../../../import-screenshots/ODataS4Hana/20.png)
 ![Sample Response](../../../import-screenshots/ODataS4Hana/21.png)

-Map x-csrf-token value of ODataQuery activity to the input of the x-csrf-token header of ODataModifyCreate activity.
+In Input tab: Map x-csrf-token value of ODataQuery activity to the input of the x-csrf-token header of ODataModifyCreate activity.
 Similarly map set-cookie value of ODataQuery activity to the input of the Cookie header of ODataModifyCreate activity.
 Set Content-Type value as "application/json".
 ![Sample Response](../../../import-screenshots/ODataS4Hana/22.png)
 ![Sample Response](../../../import-screenshots/ODataS4Hana/23.png)
 ![Sample Response](../../../import-screenshots/ODataS4Hana/24.png)

-Provide Json Response Schema in Output Settings tab.
+In Output Settings tab: Provide Json Response Schema.
 ![Sample Response](../../../import-screenshots/ODataS4Hana/25.png)

 #### 3. Using Update operation of OData Modify activity

 We are updating data into SAP S4 Hana 'A_ProductDescription' API service.
-Following is the configuration needed for OData Modify Activity using Update operation.
+Following is the configuration required for OData Modify Activity using Update operation.

-* Select SAP S4 Hana connection in Settings tab of OData Modify activity.
-Select Update operation.
-By default Request Type application/json is selected.
+* In Settings tab: select SAP S4 Hana connection.
+Select operation as Update.
+Request Type as application/json is selected by default.

-* Add Request Body Schema for which you want to update data into SAP S4 Hana service.
+* In Input settings tab: Add Request Body Schema for which you want to update data into SAP S4 Hana service.
 Also add Request Headers parameter for mapping X-CSRF-Token value from OData Query activity response.

-* Provide OData URI value for which you want to update data into SAP S4 Hana service.
+* In Input tab: Provide OData URI value.
 Here we are updating ProductDescription property using ODataURI: "A_ProductDescription(Product='A001',Language='EN')" .

-* Provide value for requestBody.
+* In Input tab: Provide new value to requestBody for which you want to update your data.

-* Map x-csrf-token value of ODataQuery activity to the input of the x-csrf-token header of ODataModifyUpdat activity.
+* In Input tab: Map x-csrf-token value of ODataQuery activity to the input of the x-csrf-token header of ODataModifyUpdat activity.
 Similarly map set-cookie value of ODataQuery activity to the input of the Cookie header of ODataModifyUpdat activity.
 Set Content-Type value as "application/json".

-* Provide Json Response Schema in Output Settings tab.
+* In Output Settings tab: Provide Json Response Schema.

 #### 4. Using Delete operation of OData Modify activity

 We are deleting data from SAP S4 Hana 'A_ProductDescription' API service.
-Following is the configuration needed for OData Modify Activity using Delete operation.
+Following is the configuration required for OData Modify Activity using Delete operation.

-* Select SAP S4 Hana connection in Settings tab of OData Modify activity.
-Select Delete operation.
-By default Request Type application/json is selected.
+* In Settings tab of OData Modify activity select SAP S4 Hana connection.
+Select operation as Delete.
+Request Type as application/json is selected by default.

-* Add Request Body Schema for which you want to delete data from SAP S4 Hana service.
+* In Input settings tab: Add Request Body Schema for which you want to delete data into SAP S4 Hana service.
 Also add Request Headers parameter for mapping X-CSRF-Token value from OData Query activity response.

-* Provide OData URI value for which you want to delete data from SAP S4 Hana service.
-Here we are deleting updated ProductDescription property value using ODataURI: "A_ProductDescription(Product='A001',Language='EN')" .
+* In Input tab: Provide OData URI value.
+Here we are deleting ProductDescription property using ODataURI: "A_ProductDescription(Product='A001',Language='EN')" .

-* Provide value for requestBody.
+* In Input tab: Provide value to requestBody for which you want to delete your data.

-* Map x-csrf-token value of ODataQuery activity to the input of the x-csrf-token header of ODataModifyDelete activity.
+* In Input tab: Map x-csrf-token value of ODataQuery activity to the input of the x-csrf-token header of ODataModifyDelete activity.
 Similarly map set-cookie value of ODataQuery activity to the input of the Cookie header of ODataModifyDelete activity.
 Set Content-Type value as "application/json".

-* Provide Json Response Schema in Output Settings tab.
+* In Output Settings tab: Provide Json Response Schema.

 Also in flow we have Log Message for every activity output and in last Return Activity for getting all activity output.